surelle-ha/Monitar/README.md

 Contributors who help improve Zentinel.JS make a significant impact.
 We appreciate your dedication and effort in enhancing this project.

 Thank you for choosing to contribute to Zentinel.JS.
-We look forward to your contributions!
+We look forward to your contributions!.

 <a href="https://github.com/surelle-ha/monitar/graphs/contributors">
 <img src="https://contrib.rocks/image?repo=surelle-ha/monitar" />